Installation

 ...

-To specify a particular run configuration when executing DQX Labs CLI commands, use the --run-config parameter.
-If no configuration is provided, the "default" run config is used.
+parameter to specify a particular run configuration when executing DQX Labs CLI commands.
+If no configuration is provided, the "default" run configuration is used.

 Workflows

 Profiling workflow is intended as a one-time operation.
-It is not scheduled by default ensuring that no costs are incurred.
+It is not scheduled by default, ensuring no costs are incurred.

 List all installed workflows in the workspace and their latest run state: